 All Enquiries Answered - When all the information is available we will make sure that the buyer's solicitors receive everything that they require.

 Draft Contract Approved - When the buyer's solicitors are happy with all the information that they have received they will send back to us the draft contract approved for the seller to sign.

 Appointment With Client for Signing - We will arrange for the client to sign their contract as soon as possible.
 If there is a dependant purchase we will make sure that the two transactions are tied in.

-Deposit Received - On exchange of contracts we will require that the purchaser pay a deposit of between 5% and 10% of the sale price.
-Although we don't expect that money to be sent to us before exchange we will expect the buyer's solicitors to confirm that they have the funds to send to us.
+Deposit Received - On exchange of contracts the purchaser usually pays a deposit of between 5% and 10% of the sale price.

 Proposed Completion Date - Completion is the point at which the purchaser pays for the property and it change hands.
 The date needs to be agreed before exchange of contracts can take place.

 Contracts Exchanged - Once contracts have been exchanged the two parties involved are legally committed to buy/sell the property in question.
 Failure to do so at this stage will result in the party at fault being in breach of contract.